Archer70/LisPy/BDD_TUTORIAL.md

   (it "correctly subtracts a larger number from a smaller number"
     (given "I have a calculator"
       (define calc-subtract -))
-    (when "I input 3 and 10 for subtraction"
-      (define num1 3)
+            (action "I input 3 and 10 for subtraction" (define num1 3)
       (define num2 10)
       (define result (calc-subtract num1 num2)))